OKStateACM/MeetingNotes/README.md

-# meetingnotes

-# This is a README.

-Ta-da...
+# OSU ACM Meeting Notes

+This repository holds the meeting notes and minutes for every OSU ACM meeting.